The Real Story of Roanoke Virginia - The History of My New Home Town

 Thomas Marlin managed to escape to Winchester (where he told of the valley's riches and started the colonial exodus to the valley).
 However, John Salling was made a prisoner by Native Peoples.
 Mr. Salling was taken all the way to the Gulf of Mexico before he was ransomed and able to make his way back to Virginia.

-Despite the glowing recommendations of Thomas Marlin and John Salling, there wasn't much more than a Euro-American trading post, stagecoach stop, and several small farms in the area until 1825, and it wasn't until 1838 that Roanoke county and a small village called Big Lick (named from the numerous area salt licks) was formed.
+Despite the glowing recommendations of Thomas Marlin and John Salling, there wasn't much more than a Euro-American trading post, stagecoach stop, and several small farms in the area until 1825, and it wasn't until 1838 that Roanoke County and a small village called Big Lick (named from the numerous area salt licks) were formed.

 The Norfolk and Western Railroads, taking advantage of the topography, mining demand, and proximity to coal, built rail lines through Big Lick in 1852.
 These lines were later joined by the Virginian, Tennessee, Southside, and Petersburg lines.